GregoryBWilson/Amazon_Vine_Analysis/README.md

 ### 2.3 Validating the Bias Analysis

-In an effort to validate the finds found in the five star reviews we conducted further and more extensive analysis.
+In an effort to validate the findings found in the five star reviews we conducted further and more extensive analysis.
 In the code fence below we created a dataframe to look at the distribution of paid ratings.

 ```python
 # Distribution of Paid Rating